-4. Setbacks between ancillary educational properties and Marijuana Establishments

-The current Code references "educational facilities" for setback purposes but does not address ancillary school properties such as play fields that do not contain buildings.
-Staff proposes updating the Code to include educational ancillary properties in the regulatory buffer so that a Marijuana Store may not be located within 1,000 feet of these properties, as the intent was to buffer children and the educational environment from marijuana uses.
+4. Setbacks between ancillary educational properties and Marijuana Establishments address ancillary school properties such as play fields that do not contain buildings.
+Staff proposes updating the Code to include educational ancillary properties in the regulatory buffer so that a Marijuana Store may not be located within 1,000 feet of these properties, as the intent of the setback was to buffer children and the educational environment from marijuana uses.
 Please see the proposed amendment below in blue: